Europorte: Europorte Proximité

 Europorte Proximité constitutes part of the former CFTA Cargo operation, acquired through the purchase of Veolia Cargo France in 2009.
 The company operates freight trains on the former CFTA Franche-Comté network, a group of secondary lines in France, well known for being the last place in France where a commercial steam train ran (in 1975).
 The present network is in two parts, based on Châtillon sur Seine (Côte D'Or) and Gray (Haute Saône) the section of line connecting the two having been out of use for some years.
 The company operates the former CFTA workshops at Gray, well known for maintaining preserved steam locomotives as well as operational diesel locomotives.
 It also has a track maintenance arm.

 Socorail

 Socorail was acquired as part of Veolia Cargo France in 2009.
 Socorail provides services on industrial railway sidings, and operates 61 shunting locomotives.

 GB Railfreight

 GB Railfreight was acquired by Europorte from FirstGroup in June 2010 for £31 million.
-In 2016, GB Railfreight was sold to EQT Partners to become part of Hector Rail.
+In 2016, GB Railfreight was sold to EQT AB to become part of Hector Rail.